Maikxx/functional-programming/README.md

 Today I started thinking of questions, which I could answer by looking at the data I could gather.
 I have thought of the following questions:

-1. How has the amount of different book genres published, in the past _x_ years, changed?
+1. How has the amount of different book genres published, in the past 5 years, changed?
-2. How has the amount of books that are rented out changed in the past _x_ years?
+2. How has the amount of books that are rented out changed in the past 5 years?
-3. How has the amount of (cover) images on books changed in the past _x_ years?
+3. How has the amount of (cover) images on books changed in the past 5 years?
 4. What is the relationship between title and description length of books?
-5. How has the division between Dutch and English books at the OBA changed in the past _x_ years?
+5. How has the division between Dutch and English books at the OBA changed in the past 5 years?
-6. How has the average age of authors changed in the children-book genre in the past _x_ years?
+6. How has the average age of authors changed in the children-book genre in the past 5 years?
 7. How does the amount of published books per year correlate with the amount of cover images in books?
 8. How does the amount of published books per year correlate with average title and description length in books?
 9. How does the amount of English speaking expats in Amsterdam correlate with the the amount of English books published?